 - Pop any bubbles.

 - Repeat steps 1-4 until the surface you prefer is obtained.

 - Let it dry.
 For optimal results, the gesso is best left to dry overnight.

 - Wash your brush out immediately in running water then use a brush cleaner to thoroughly remove the gesso out.
 It’s worth cleaning it twice even if you think it’s clean.

 How to gesso a wood panel for acrylic painting

 Acrylic paint is great for many surfaces, wood is one of them.
 Remember that you don’t start preparing wood for acrylic painting with gesso.

 To follow the full guide How to prepare the wood and don’t let your panel peel off, read my article How to prepare wood for acrylic painting.

-Tips: For better results use a 6-inch foan roller that doesn’t have a nap or a gesso spray.
+Tips: For better results use a 4-6-inch foam roller that doesn’t have a nap or Krylon gesso spray.

 Tips for everyone who works with gesso